SGLT2-Trialists-Consortium/egfr-slope/README.md

 ## Dependencies

 To get this code to work, please install all dependencies.
-To install theses dependencies (if you haven't already), run the following script:
+To install these dependencies (if you haven't already), run the following script:

 ``` r
 libs <- c("glue", "lme4", "multcomp", "simstudy", "tidyverse")